 - Free shipping page – Used to explain how the shipping is done.

-Most of the themes on Shopify will allow you to personalize your site anytime you want by making changes on how it looks, so your store can be unique.
+Most of the themes on Shopify will allow you to personalize your site anytime you want by making changes to how it looks, so your store can be unique.

 Go to the bar on the left and select ‘Products’.
 On that page’s top right-hand corner is a blue ‘Add a product’ button.
-Use that page to provide as much details as possible of your products, most especially those that will aid your SEO campaigns like name, description and URL.
+Use that page to provide as many details as possible of your products, most especially those that will aid your SEO campaigns like name, description, and URL.
 Provide details about the variations of your products in order to better inform your customers.

-You will also upload your products pictures on this page.
+You will also upload your product pictures on this page.
 You don’t need to worry about uploading them in a particular order as they can be rearranged easily on the page.